1970 - Easy Action

 Aug 9th 1970 - Jackson, MI - Goose Lake Int.
 Music Festival (w/ Jethro Tull, John Sabastian, Savage Grace, SRC, Flock, James Gang, The Stooges, Ten Years After, Suite Charity, Detroit, Bob Seger System, Frost, Mountain, Rod Stewart and The Faces). - There is a suggestion Alice Cooper didn't play due to contractual problems (or maybe due to illness mentioned on next show).
 The band were scheduled to play from 2.45-3pm (Detroit Free Press schedule) between Suite Charity and Mitch Ryder and Detroit.

-The Goose Lake festival was one of the biggest festivals of the period with an estimated 200,000 people attending over the thre day duration (7th-9th).
+The Goose Lake festival was one of the biggest festivals of the period with an estimated 200,000 people attending over the three day duration (7th-9th).

 Aug 10th 1970 Terrace Ballroom, Salt Lake City, Utah, (w/ Amboy Dukes and Brownsville Station) - Alice Cooper didn't play after Alice was taken ill. - Salt Lake City Tribune 14th August 1970.
 They were replaced by 'Holden Caulfield' with the other bands moving up the bill.
 [Salt Lake Tribune 14th August] On November 25th Alice Cooper played Salt Lake City again and adverts for THAT show mention free admission for ticket holders of a previous Alice Cooper show, so this could be the show it refers to.

-Aug 12th 1970 Pennington County Fairgrounds, Rapid City, SD, Central States Pop Festival (w/ Frantic, Crow, Amboy Dukes, Alice Cooper ("a freaky, five-piece, mind blowing act"), Cradle) [ Billings Gazette August 9th 1970 ] - The Rapid City Journal July 21st 1970 also mentions the show.
+Aug 12th 1970 Pennington County Fairgrounds, Rapid City, SD, Central States Pop Festival (w/ Frantic, Crow, Amboy Dukes, Alice Cooper ("a freaky, five-piece, mind blowing act"), Cradle) [ Billings Gazette August 9th 1970 ] - The Rapid City Journal July 21st 1970 also mentions the show, however a later review states that Alice Cooper were did NOT play.
+A telegram was read out stating Alice has been hospitalised.

-Aug 14th 1970 Eastown Theater, Detroit, MI (w/ Johnny Winter, Tin House) - according to the Johnny Winter timeline he was playing at the Shrine in Rochester,NY but eye witness confirms the Detroit show happened and it's listed in the Detroit Free Press August 14th.
+Aug 14th 1970 Eastown Theater, Detroit, MI (w/ Johnny Winter, Tin House) - according to the Johnny Winter timeline he was playing at the Shrine in Rochester,NY but eye witness confirms the Detroit show happened and it's listed in the Detroit Free Press August 14th, Windsor Star on 15th, and 'Fifth Estate' August 6th.

-Aug 15th 1970 Eastown Theater, Detroit MI. (w/ Johnny Winter, Tin House) (eye witness) - Johnny Winter timeline confirms this show is correct.
+Aug 15th 1970 Eastown Theater, Detroit MI. (w/ Johnny Winter, Tin House) (eye witness and 'Fifth Estate') - Johnny Winter timeline confirms this show is correct.

 (Record World July 4th mentions a show at Long Island Arena, Commack between August 14th and 16th as part of "Rock Expo 1970".
 It seems unlikely it happened.
 Other bands scheduled to play include The Stooges, MC5, Mitch Ryder, Amboy Dukes and others.
 No trace the other bands plyed these shows either.)